COMSOC-Community/comsoc-website/README.md

 Journal special issues are described in the file `docs/_data/specialissues.yml` [\[link\]](https://github.com/COMSOC-Community/comsoc-website/blob/main/docs/_data/specialissues.yml).

-The YAML format is as exemplified below.
+The YAML format is as exemplified below:

 ```yaml
 - journal: "Annals of Mathematics and Artificial Intelligence"